maxcal/spotty/README.md

 This app embraces Behavior Driven development.
 Specs are written in RSpec.

+The test suite can be run with `bin/rspec spec` or you can run a continouus testing service with `bin/guard`.

 This app uses FactoryGirl instead of fixtures.

 Guidelines
 - Test public methods.